Tension headaches are very common, unfortunately, they're also among the most neglected and difficult headaches to treat.

 - X-ray of the neck to look for arthritis or spinal problems; x-ray of the sinuses to look for sinusitis

-- Electroencephalogram (EEG), a brain wave study, to look for any seizure activity
+- Electroencephalogram (EEG), a brain wave study, to look for seizure activity

-A comprehensive treatment plan including relaxation (see Mind-Body Medicine), exercise and other lifestyle changes, and occasional medication can be very effective in reducing the frequency and intensity of tension headaches.
+A comprehensive treatment plan, including relaxation, exercise, lifestyle changes, and occasional medication can be very effective in reducing the frequency and intensity of tension headaches.

 Biofeedback, yoga, and relaxation techniques, for example, can help relieve pain and lower the number of headaches you have.
 Regular exercise helps, too.

 Keeping a headache diary can help identify the source of your tension headaches and how you can change your environment and habits to avoid them.
 When a headache starts, write down the date and time it began.
 Note what you ate for the preceding 24 hours, how long you slept the night before, what you were doing just before the headache, any unusual stress in your life, how long the headache lasted, and what you did to make it stop.

 Good health habits may help reduce stress and tension headaches: